 - developed the new strategy Better Later Life He Oranga Kaumatua 2019-2034.
-We received 230 submissions, with a very high level of support overall for the strategy - completed a two-week campaign centred around World Elder Abuse Awareness Day (15 June 2019) using television, radio and social media to raise awareness of elder abuse, at a cost of \$125,000.
-This was our first such campaign, and it resulted in an increased level of calls to the 0800 helpline over the period of the campaign.
+We received 230 submissions, with a very high level of support overall for the strategy - over the period of the campaign.

-2017/18 Actual Standard Measure 2018/19 Budgeted Standard 2018/19 Actual Standard 690,076 The number of unique visitors to SuperSeniors website pages featuring elder abuse content will be no less than 100,000 365,755 299,866 The number of people on the mailing list for the SuperSeniors Newsletter will be no less than 330,000 339,232 New measure for 2018/19 The percentage of SuperSeniors newsletter recipients who open it will be no less than 45% 60% 75.0% The percentage of stakeholders 88 who report being 'satisfied' or 'very satisfied' with the level of engagement of the Office for Seniors will be no less than 90% 73% This year we sent out a monthly email update to our stakeholders and held two rounds of feedback that the Office for Seniors is doing a great job with limited resources.
-Stakehold support the Office provided to them.
-Some suggested there should be more resources all to provide more services. lers appreciated t he work and The performance standard for this measure has been reset for 2019/20.
+2017/18 Actual Standard Measure 2018/19 Budgeted Standard 2018/19 Actual Standard 690,076 The number of unique visitors to SuperSeniors website pages featuring elder abuse content will be no less than 100,000 365,755 299,866 The number of people on the mailing list for the SuperSeniors Newsletter will be no less than 330,000 339,232 New measure for 2018/19 The percentage of SuperSeniors newsletter recipients who open it will be no less than 45% 60% 75.0% The percentage of stakeholders who report being 'satisfied' or 'very satisfied' with the level of engagement of the Office for Seniors will be no less than 90% 73% This year we sent out a monthly email update to our stakeholders and held two rounds of consultation.
+We received feedback that the Office for Seniors is doing a great job with limited resources.
+Stakeholders appreciated the work and support the Office provided to them.
+Some suggested there should be more resources allocated to the Office to enable it to provide more services.
+The performance standard for this measure has been reset for 2019/20.